 Why choose this course

-If you’re an aspiring writer and a literature enthusiast, BA (Hons) English Literature with Creative Writing is the course combination for you.
+If you’re an aspiring writer and a literature enthusiast, our English Literature with Creative Writing BA (Hons) is the course combination for you.

 What you will study

 On our BA (Hons) English Literature with Creative Writing course you’ll study vital and influential works of literature, reading and discussing contemporary works as well as classics in a wide range of genres.
 You’ll also develop a wide range of creative writing skills and knowledge, looking at forms such as novels, short stories, poetry, plays, screenplays and graphic novels.